JDBotelheiro/Data-Pipeline-using-Kakfa-and-Spark/README.md

 > python generate_data.py

-For every second raw data is sent to the end point 'http://0.0.0.0:3030/FoodOrderingApp'
+For every second raw data is sent to the endpoint 'http://0.0.0.0:3030/FoodOrderingApp'

-#### Step 2: Start the server, create a topic and push the data to kafka
+#### Step 2: Start the server, create a topic and push the data to Kafka

 Start ZooKeeper server - used apache-zookeeper-3.8.0 version
 > bin/zkServer.sh start conf/zoo_sample.cfg